puagarwa/page-fragmentor/README.md

 - `box-decoration-break` is not supported.
 Elements are cloned when fragmented and all margins, borders and paddings are cloned
 - margins, borders and padding are not [collapsed to prevent overflow][8]
 - monolithic elements are not split to prevent overflow
-- if no valid break-point is found the content will overflow off the page
+- if no valid break-point is found the content will overflow off the page.
+By default this content is hidden
 - There is no support for automated hyphenation.
-If you enable `hypens` they will not be added across page breaks.
+If you enable `hypens` they will not be added across page breaks
 - CSS inserted content cannot be fragmented
-- it is probably buggy
+- it will have bugs.

 [1]: https://thecodingmachine.github.io/gotenberg/
 [2]: https://github.com/puppeteer/puppeteer